 Hmmm….

-Might white evangelical Christianity be going off the rails?
+I am not African American, so I will challenge the white evangelicals.
+Have we gone off the rails?
 As our faith becomes more political, might we have taken on some idols along with it?

 The history of God’s people suggests that this is a very likely possibility.
 If you know your Scripture, God’s people (as a whole) have always wandered.
 God is continually calling us back.